mwbowers/mwbowers.github.io/reference/datagate-client/imember-class-clear-method.md

 ## Remarks

 **Clear** removes all data records, active and deleted, from the database file member object represented by **IMember** .
-DCS does not implement this function but rather invokes the database provider's function to perform the task.
+DG does not implement this function but rather invokes the database provider's function to perform the task.
 ## Requirements

 <span> **Namespace:** [ASNA.DataGate.Client](datagate-client-namespace.html) </span>